 Similar to other at-home aligner companies, SmileDirectClub includes a “bright on” teeth whitening kit with your purchase.
 And you can use it simultaneously with your aligners.
 Just five minutes a day, they say, will get your teeth to their “brightest bright” in one week.

-We all have busy lives and repeated visits to the dentist’s office don’t exactly count as leisure.
-Nevermind taking time off work every month for your appointments.
-Not only that, but Invisalign usually takes around 12 months and braces can take up to two years overall.
-If you have a big event coming up this year (not two or three years down the road) home aligners are the better option.
+We all have busy lives, and repeated visits to the dentist’s office don’t exactly count as leisure.
+Nevermind taking time off work every 4–6 weeks for your appointments.
+Not only that, but Invisalign usually takes around 12–18 months and braces can take up to two years overall.
+If you have a big event coming up this year (not two or three years down the road), home aligners are the better option.

-At-home teeth straightening is, in general, more convenient than seeing a dentist month after month, but SmileDirectClub goes above and beyond to make teeth straightening as accessible and user-friendly as possible.
+At-home teeth straightening is typically more convenient than seeing a dentist month after month, but SmileDirectClub goes above and beyond to make teeth straightening as accessible and user-friendly as possible.

 SmileShops across the U.K. make it easy to get started.